04 May Hemp Oil and Seeds are Gluten Free

 A valuable source of an array of dietary nutrients, hemp seeds, and hemp oil are gluten free in their pure form.

-More and more people have come to recognize the nutritional benefits of hemp, an amazing plant that is grown and harvested for a wide array of purposes, including making food and supplements.
+More and more people have come to recognize the nutritional benefits of hemp, an amazing plant that is grown and harvested for a wide array of purposes, including making food.
 Considered by many to be a “superfood,” hemp-derived seeds and oil are some of the most valuable plant-based products out there.

-With many people adding hemp seeds and hemp oil into their daily routines, a common question is whether hemp foods and supplements are safe for people who follow a gluten-free diet.
+With many people adding hemp seeds and hemp oil into their daily routines, a common question is whether hemp foods and wellness products are safe for people who follow a gluten-free diet.

 What Does it Mean to Be Gluten Free?